huangjy911/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

    quantum floatingip-associate $put_id_floating_ip $put_id_vm_port

-That's it ! ping your VM and enjoy your OpenStack.
+**This is it !**, You can now ping you VM and start administrating you OpenStack !

+I Hope you enjoyed this guide, please if you have any feedbacks, don't hesitate.

 6. Licensing
 ============

-OpenStack Grizzly Install Guide is licensed under a Creative Commons Attribution 3.0 Unported License.
+OpenStack Folsom Install Guide by Bilel Msekni is licensed under a Creative Commons Attribution 3.0 Unported License.

 .. image:: http://i.imgur.com/4XWrp.png
 To view a copy of this license, visit [ http://creativecommons.org/licenses/by/3.0/deed.en_US ].